openghg/openghg/doc/source/tutorials/local/Exploring_data/Explore_NOAA_ObsPack.rst

     noaa_obspack_directory = retrieve_example_obspack()

+Now we have the data retrieved and extracted we can ask OpenGHG to process it and add it to our local object store.

 Process and store the data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+We pass the directory containing the ObsPack data to ``add_noaa_obspack`` which processes each of the files it finds in the directory.

 .. code:: ipython3

-    res = add_noaa_obspack(noaa_obspack_directory)
+    res = add_noaa_obspack(data_directory=noaa_obspack_directory)

 2. Search, retrieve and plot
 ----------------------------

-The object store should now contain a large amount of CH4, we can query the object store and find all the flask data for
+The object store should now contain a large amount of data, we can query the object store and find all the flask CH4 data for
 example

 .. code:: ipython3